ndaju/ndaju/README.md

 - 30+ languages
 - weekly updates

-built with [wpfui](https://github.com/lepoco/wpfui) for the interface
+built with [wpfui](https://github.com/lepoco/wpfui) for the interface cuz i love it

 > [star Rystrap on GitHub](https://github.com/ndaju/Rystrap) if you use it